SoCXin/doc/docs/X86/debug-tools/custom.rst

 **extra_script.py**

-Place this file on the same level as :ref:`projectconf`.
+Place this file on the same level as :ref:`mips`.

 .. code-block:: py